plweber/Hello_World/README.md

 *Hello!*

+-Finance; Business Analytics & Information Systems Major

+-Tippie College of Business, The University of Iowa

+-Graduating May 2023

--I love playing and watching sports.
+-I love playing and watching sports

--My favorite professional teams are the Colts, Cubs, and Celtics.
+-My favorite professional teams are the Colts, Cubs, and Celtics

--I love to spend time with family.
+-I love to spend time with family

--My favorite food is steak.
+-My favorite food is steak

+~~The world is flat.~~